awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-setup.md

 ## Add a camera stream<a name="gettingstarted-setup-camera"></a>

 After the software upgrade completes, add a camera stream

+If you encountered errors during setup, see [Troubleshooting](panorama-troubleshooting.md)\.

 **To add a camera stream**